Deep generative modelling of canonical ensemble with differentiable thermal properties

 After training, we performed direct sampling and used the obtained batches to perform statistical averaging.
 Fig.~\ref{fig:xy}(a) shows the estimated free energy as a continuous function of temperature.
 As XY is not exactly solvable, we calculated the standard deviation (STD) to evaluate the estimation quality.
-According to Eq.~(\ref{eq:KLD}), a perfect model would produce uniform estimates regardless of $\bm{x}$, so the small STDs in Fig.~\ref{fig:xy}(a) indicate very good simulation results.
-Fig.~\ref{fig:xy}(b) shows the estimated square magnetization, in excellent agreement with the MCMC result.
+According to Eq.~(\ref{eq:boltzmannDis}), a perfectly trained model would produce uniform free energy estimates regardless of $\bm{x}$, so the small STDs in Fig.~\ref{fig:xy}(a) indicate accurate alignment with the target Boltzmann distribution.
+Then, to demonstrate our statistical averages accurately follow the ensemble averages, we compared our direct-sampling simulation results with the unbiased MCMC results; Fig.~\ref{fig:xy}(b) shows the estimated squared magnetization, in excellent agreement with the MCMC results.
 To study the microscopic behavior, we plotted the sampled configurations at different temperatures in Fig.~\ref{fig:xy}(c), which clearly shows the microscopic changes occurring near the PT.
-Specifically, with decreasing temperature, the vortex density decreases, and a quasi long-range order emerges.
-This demonstrates a good capture of the underlying physical transition.
+Specifically, with decreasing temperature, the vortex density decreases, and a quasi-long-range order emerges.
+This demonstrates an accurate capture of the underlying physical transition.